Jebel Moya: Rudolf Gerharz' dating

 In 1994, Rudolf Gerharz’ reinterpretation of the dating of Jebel Moya, based on Addison's data, included three more accurate time phases for the site.
 Phase I (5000 BCE) included occasional occupations at the site, and Dotted Wavy Line pottery.
-Phase II (3000-800 BCE) included the majority of the graves at Jebel Moya, including burials in the western half, and many unspecified burials with no or little grave goods from the eastern half.
+Phase II (3000-800 BCE) included the majority of the graves at Jebel Moya, including burials in the western half, and many unspecified burials with no or few associated funerary objects from the eastern half.
 Phase III (800-100 BCE) is potentially the first to feature trade items from the north, particularly metals, ceramics and glass.
 Phase III encompassed the remainder of the graves in the eastern half of Jebel Moya.
 Gerharz’ estimates for the second and third phases were incorrect; the absence of Meroitic wheel-made pottery at Jebel Moya does not indicate the site's abandonment by 100 BCE, given the appearance of locally manufactured wheel made pottery.